Kevin Durant scores 39 points, Nets beat Wizards 113-107

 Durant was 13 for 20 from the field and hit all 11 of his free throws in 37 minutes after scoring a season-high 45 points Monday night in a victory over Orlando.

+”I am just playing care-free basketball,” Durant said. ”I think that’s the best way to play. sometimes when you want to win too much you get in your way, you distract yourself, you worry about the results too much.”

-Kyrie Irving added 27 points and Joe Harris had 14.
+Kyrie Irving scored 15 of his 27 points in the fourth quarter and Joe Harries had 14.
 Brooklyn has won five in a row at home.

+Irving lauded Durant’s play during the Nets streak in which the All Star forward has averaged 41.7 points during Brooklyn’s streak.

+”We (have) seen Kevin go on a 30-point barrage when he won the MVP, right?’
+Irving said. ”Hopefully, he keeps it up and keeps averaging 40.”

+Nets coach Jacque Vaughn praised Durant’s performance and cautioned that he makes sure he doesn’t take him for ”granted.”

+”The fact that he shows up every single day, he’s ready to work, he’s ready to listen, he’s ready to be a great teammate,” Vaughn said.

-Kristaps Porzingis had 27 points and 19 rebounds for Washingon.
-Bradley Beal and Kyle Zuzma each had 25 points for the Wizards, who have lost four of their last five games.
+Kristaps Porzingis had 27 points and 19 rebounds for Washington.
+Bradley Beal and Kyle Kuzma each had 25 points for the Wizards, who have lost four of their last five games.

+Washington has lost the two games it has played against the Nets this season and on both occasions had trouble stopping Durant, who has averaged 33.4 against them.

+”He’s the best player in the world,” Porzingis said about Durant. ”He’s very hard to stop especially if he’s feeling good, he’s getting to the line, he’s getting and-1s and he’s coming off a 45-point game also?
+His confidence probably never wavers.”

 The Nets led by just three points at the start of the fourth quarter before pulling away with an 11-5 run while Durant rested on the bench.